daneroo/im-stress/README.md

 * throttling
 * measure throughput (incremental and global)
 * dead periods ina scenario
-* cluster workers for client ? compare with ab.
+* cluster workers for client ? compare with ab or siege
 * is client cpu bound ?

 Make sure our iteration function never produces errors for the sake of async's loops.